g3rv4/smarter-pyenv-monorepo/README.md

 # Smarter Pyenv Monorepo

-This extension was built from [Poetry Monorepo](https://github.com/ihsan-96/vscode-python-poetry-monorepo), so thank you @ihsan-96!

-I decided to start a separate one because I have some needs that were not fully addressed by that extension.
+Simplify working on python monorepos that use pyenv.

 ## What does it do?

 * Automatically select the python interpreter when you open a file
-* Adds a command to the palette so that you can set pytest to use the `/tests` folder of the current active project
+* Adds a command to the palette so that you can set pytest to use the tests of the current active project (better results are achieved by setting the `testpaths` on the `[tool.pytest.ini_options]` section of `pyproject.toml`)

 ## When is this useful?